Get Your Immigration Case Evaluation Today

 All of this is merely to say that a variety of options are available.
 A Chicago family immigration attorney can review your unique situation and help you understand all your options.
 Even if you think legal immigration is unlikely, our law firm may be able to help.
 Contact us today.

-Contact a Chicago Family Immigration Lawyer Today
+Contact a Chicago Family Immigration Lawyer to Discuss Your Case in More Detail Today

 One of the easiest ways to become a green card holder or American citizen is to be related to a permanent resident or current citizen.
 However, even this process holds a variety of challenges — and many families end up separated or undocumented because of the complexities.
 Unfortunately, it’s often the case that people simply don’t understand all their options.
 For instance, it’s not common knowledge that family preference rules allow for sponsoring individuals who don’t qualify as immediate family.

 This is just one of the many nuances of American law, and it’s something that a Chicago family immigration lawyer can help you better understand.
 At Gilliam Law, our legal team will review your case and identify the optimal legal process to bring or keep your family together.
 We understand that this is a stressful process, and it’s likely that you’ve dealt with burdens even before beginning this difficult journey.
 Fortunately, you don’t have to go through this alone.
 At Gilliam Law, we’re here to help.

-Contact us today at (866) 511-3422 for your Free Case Analysis.
+Contact us today at (866) 511-3422 for your Free Case Evaluation.

 latest Articles